Kekionga: History

 The Miami at first benefited from trade with the Europeans, who were primarily Canadiens from Quebec.
 Under Jean Baptiste Bissot, Sieur de Vincennes, the Canadiens established a trading post and fort, first at the St. Joseph River, and later at Kekionga.
 Vincennes and the Miami developed a strong and enduring friendship.

 Kekionga remained a central site for the Miami for several decades; their other villages were more temporary.
 The large meeting house hosted official tribal councils.
 However, a smallpox epidemic struck Kekionga in 1733 and people evacuated the village for a year.
 In a speech at the Treaty of Greenville (1795), Little Turtle called Kekionga "that glorious gate ... through which all the good words of our chiefs had to pass from the north to the south, and from the east to the west."

 Additionally, the village served as a gathering center for warrior natives of various tribes who engaged on the frontier.
 Approximately 26 war parties were known to have left the village throughout 1786.
 There is strong tradition and evidence to support that a secret society of prominent Miami warriors periodically met at the Miamitown to burn a captive and eat their flesh.
 There is additional information that for an extended period of time, the Shawnee would also torture captives here taken from southern Ohio, Kentucky, and Pennsylvania.
 The site of this torture ground was allegedly located near the present day Columbia street bridge in Lakeside.
+This activity contributed to the outbreak of the Northwest Indian War.